-We have already discussed some fixes in our previous blog post, but as you’re nearing the holidays, it’s best to look at more timely and actionable strategies.
+We have already discussed some fixes in our previous blog post, but looking at more timely and actionable strategies as you’re nearing the holidays is best.
 So in this Adblock recovery post, we listed some of the best ways to recover your revenue lost to ad blockers.
 Let’s begin.

 Table of Contents

 Branded content is 100% immune to adblocking because there is no involvement of tags/scripts/codes or any other kind of third-party tech solutions to deliver the marketing message.
 The valuable content and the ad blend in such a way that the mixture is informational and commercial.
 As per CMI:

 “Branded content is a content creation tactic, typically produced through a sponsored or paid partnership between the brand and the media, that encourages audiences to engage with the brand based on its entertainment, information, and/or educational value.”

 If done well, branded content can do wonders for brands/advertisers.
 It can increase the brand recall value by 59 percent.
 Due to its effectiveness, branded content is not a small-time game either.
 Publishers like BuzzFeed, The New York Times, The Wall Street Journal, and Bloomberg charge a minimum of $100,000 for branded deals.

 Allocate some resources from your sales team to find sponsorship deals to run branded content.
 Have an ‘Advertise with us’ page on your site so brands can contact you directly.
 Observe the sites in your niche, and see who is sponsoring branded content on them to find your potential clients.

 Also, observe the programmatic ads on your site and try to approach the advertising brands directly.
 Google Ad Manager reports have dimensions like Advertiser, Advertiser domains, Advertiser verticals, and Brands that can help you zero down the advertisers to contact.